Covid-19 coronavirus Delta outbreak: Level 2 delights businesses - NZ Herald

 Travel for tourism purposes and other non-essentials will not be allowed.

-Northland and the rest of New Zealand— except Auckland— will go to level 2 from 11.59pm tomorrow night
+Northland and the rest of New Zealand— except Auckland— will go to level 2 from 11.59pm tonight

 with new rules that includes mandatory mask use in most public venues and patron limits at restaurants, bars and clubs.